WHY AND WHEN SHOULD A GUARDIANSHIP OR CONSERVATORSHIP ACTION BE TAKEN, ESPECIALLY WHEN UNDUE INFLUENCE AND DOMINATION EXIST OR IS SUSPECTED?

 - Has someone received any significant lifetime gifts from the alleged incapacitated person?
 If so, who are they and what is their relationship to the alleged incapacitated person?

-- Is the beneficiary of the gift a fiduciary for the alleged incapacitated person, meaning is he or she a trustee, power of attorney, guardian, agent?
+- Is the beneficiary of the gift a fiduciary for the alleged incapacitated person, meaning is he or she a trustee, power of attorney, guardian, or agent?

-- Did the Power of Attorney acting as attorney-in-fact, make any gifts on behalf of the declining person?
+- Did the Power of Attorney, acting as attorney-in-fact, make any gifts on behalf of the declining person?
 If so, was he or she specifically authorized by the written Power of Attorney to do so?

 - Is the person a caregiver for the alleged incapacitated person?